bluebinary/exifdata/documentation/templates/iptc.md

 Unicode compliant.

-The EXIFData library provides support for reading and writing IPTC fields as IPTC-IIM as well as via the XMP.
+The EXIFData library provides support for reading and writing IPTC fields as IPTC-IIM as well as via XMP.
 To work with IPTC metadata using the IPTC-IIM model, use the `IPTC` metadata model class, and to work with IPTC metadata using the XMP model, use the `XMP` metadata model class and its `iptc_core` and `iptc_extended` namespaces, which for ease of use have both been aliased under the `iptc` namespace of the `XMP` metadata model.